 DVD's are the most popular item we have ever sold.
 We are

-shipping our series2013 version.
+putting the finishing touches on our series2014 version.
 If you

+series2014 versions.
 Also with each purchase of Disneyland History DVD Box set we

 will include a Pirate Coin Lanyard.
 We

 offer a 50% discount to our Gold Members.
 We do ship

 Click Here for more details!

 |Anaheim July temps are normally in the mid 80's in the day time and in the mid 60's at night.
 This month this would be a great month to visit the resort!|